laurelschwulst/pingpractice.org-eleventy/transmissions-staging/why-write-pings-down.md

 <small>i.
 This “disappearing” refers specifically to the capture experience within the Ping Practice app.
 See 15-second demo.</small>

 <small>ii.
 I think it’s important to unpack, without judgement, how some of us have come to A) question our  capacity to remember and/or B) become fearful of forgetting.
-For now, Ping Practice accepts us and see these responses as reflections of the dominant contexts we currently exist within.</small>
+For now, Ping Practice accepts us and see these responses as reflections of the dominant contexts we currently interface with.</small>

-<small>iii.
-Reviewing the pictures you captured, texts you sent, calls you made, etc. around the time of a Ping can bring added dimension and depth to it .</small>